PrestaShop/prestashop.github.io/news/_posts/core-weekly/2016-02-03-core-weekly-weeks3-4.md

 The team is hard at work on PrestaShop 1.7, the next major version of the most complete e-commerce software solution there is.
 The previous Core Weekly report made a good summary of what's to come, and you can find an up-to-date thread about it [in the forum](https://www.prestashop.com/forums/topic/480580-want-to-know-more-about-17/).
 More content coming soon!

 _Please note that finishing the [planned projects for 1.7](http://build.prestashop.com/news/meet-prestashop-team-prestashop-1-7/) and delivering a quality beta version soon is at the moment the top priority for the PrestaShop Core developers.
-Merging community pull requests has therefore slowed down until then, but will be back _with a vengeance_ once we have a first beta to release to you!
+Merging community pull requests has therefore slowed down until then, but will be back_ with a vengeance _once we have a first beta to release to you!
 So please keep testing, and keep sending patches our way: it's the_ raison d'être _of this community project!_

-Do you want to enccourage us? **[Give us a star on GitHub](https://github.com/PrestaShop/PrestaShop)**! :)
+Do you want to encourage us? **[Give us a star on GitHub](https://github.com/PrestaShop/PrestaShop)**! :)

 ## Code changes in 1.7.0.0-develop